Neil McLeod (politician): Unicameralism and Leader of the Opposition

-Despite his distinction between solely eliminating an upper house and "amalgamating" a bicameral legislature, Neil McLeod traced cultural memorywork, rather than his intended direct genealogy, from Early Victorian Clear Grit ideas to active as well as passive Late Victorian unicameralism in fin de siècle Prince Edward Island.
-These ideas marked the ascension of "Ontario" as "the leading Province of the Dominion," an electoral system with "a free franchise--almost manhood suffrage--and that Province glories in the fact that its franchise is more liberal than that of the Dominion of Canada.
+Despite his distinction between the elimination of an upper house and "amalgamating" a bicameral legislature, Neil McLeod traced cultural memorywork from Early Victorian Clear Grit ideas to Late Victorian unicameralism in fin de siècle Prince Edward Island.
+These ideas marked the ascension of "Ontario" as "the leading Province of the Dominion", an electoral system with "a free franchise--almost manhood suffrage--and that Province glories in the fact that its franchise is more liberal than that of the Dominion of Canada.
 If they can get along with one chamber and a so liberal a franchise, surely it is a retrograde movement for us to adopt so high a qualification."
 The Liberal "Bill respecting the Legislature" restricted the votes of real estate borrowers, and those without at least "$325" (not adjusted) in real estate holdings, to only half the proposed legislature.
 This restriction seemingly eroded the active citizenship of "farmers' sons.
 It is all very well to protect the rights of farmers, but I believe also in protecting the rights of sons."
 McLeod did not elaborate on why the sons of farmers would be affected ala Cyrus Shaw.
 The Liberal "caucus" intended real estate requirements, carried over from Legislative Council electorates, to promote the idea of legislative "amalgamation" over outright abrogation.
 He agreed that "the Legislative Council should have been recognized more than they have been, and the new House should have some name other than House of Assembly.
 They might at least have satisfied them with some pretence of amalgamation, instead of totally extinguishing them."

-There were Conservative variations on this narrative (e.g., by Cyrus Shaw) during the critical period.
+There were Conservative variations on the preceding narrative (e.g., by Cyrus Shaw) during the critical period.
 According to legislative records, partisan dailies, and collected memoirs, McLeod periodically began in a facetious manner.
 "It affords us a great deal of pleasure," he once averred, "to find that the Government have adopted a plank from the policy of the Opposition."
 He would ostensibly commend the "small majority's" minority government as well.
 "I again congratulate the Government," he reiterated a short time later, "upon adopting this policy of the Opposition."